eCook Meal

 RIGHT AT ITS SAUCE

 Return the pan to a medium heat with a drizzle of oil and a knob of butter.
-When hot, add the grated garlic and fry for 1 minute, until fragrant, shifting constantly.
-Add the Dijon mustard, a squeeze of Lemon juice, and 40ml of water.
+When hot, add the grated Garlic and fry for 1 minute, until fragrant, shifting constantly.
+Add the Dijon mustard, a squeeze of lemon juice, and 40ml of water.
 Reduce the heat and leave to simmer for 1-2 minutes, until slightly reduced.
 Pour in the cream and leave to simmer for a further 1-2 minutes, until slightly reduced.

 DINNER IS SERVED!

 Dish up a heaping helping of the nutty brown rice.
 Top with the perfectly cooked swordfish, spoon over the creamy sauce, and side with the fresh salad.
-Garnish with the chopped parsley and serve any remaining Lemon wedges alongside.
+Garnish with the chopped Parsley and serve any remaining lemon wedges alongside.
 Delish, Chef!

 READY THE RICE